Trilarion/imperialism-remake/documentation/definition/military.rst

 Additionally:

-* Artillery -50% when defening
+* Artillery -50% when defending
 * Cavalry -50% when attacking a city area
 * Officers only defending